-One of the greatest benefits of Agile development is improved product quality.
+One of the greatest benefits of an Agile framework is improved product quality.
 By breaking down the project into manageable units, the project team can focus on high-quality development, testing, and collaboration.
 Also, by producing frequent builds and conducting testing and reviews during each iteration, quality is improved by finding and fixing defects quickly and identifying expectation mismatches early.

 By adopting Agile software development practices, organizations can deliver solutions on time and with a higher degree of client and customer satisfaction.
 By incorporating the ability to change, they are better able to incorporate feedback from demos, usability testing, and customers into the product.

 Another one of the primary benefits of Agile is an increased focus on delivering strategic business value by involving business stakeholders in the development process.
 By doing so, the team understands what’s most important and can deliver the features that provide the most business value to their organization.

 Agile development uses user stories with business-focused acceptance criteria to define product features.
 By focusing features on the needs of real users, each feature incrementally delivers value, not just an IT component.
 This also provides the opportunity to beta test software after each Sprint, gaining valuable feedback early in the project and providing the ability to make changes as needed.